spaceitup/checkout-android/README.rst

 The RESULT_CODE_ERROR code indicates that an unrecoverable error has occurred, i.e. a SecurityException has been thrown inside the Android SDK.
 The PaymentResult contains a PaymentError Object with the error details.

-Customise Payment Page
+Customize Payment Page
 ======================

-The look & feel of the Payment Page may be customised, i.e. colors, font style and icons can be changed so that it matches the look & feel of your mobile app.
+The look & feel of the Payment Page may be customized, i.e. colors, font style and icons can be changed so that it matches the look & feel of your mobile app.